Origin: Dominican Republic

 Certs: Certified Organic and Direct Trade

 This year is yet another glorious fruit bomb.
+It is a touch more restrained and elegant the previous years but still big and beautiful.
 The aroma is saturated with cherry and raspberry and a sweetness that is on the verge of cloying.
 It makes me think of Magnolia.
 It is mouth wateringly intense.
 It is big and bold but also very well rounded and not sharp at all.

 The flavor of cherry comes charging out of the gate with the cherry liquor Kirsch right on its heels.
 Overall it is a low acidity, or maybe it is simply that the fruit is so high that is seems lower than it is.
 The cherry is tart cherry.
 Once all that starts to fade away there are touches of apricots and peach.

 The cherry turns to notes of sweet, heavy burnt sugar on the end that does an admirable job of balancing the sweetness and fruit.
 It is a balancing bitterness.
-The flavor ends on a lower note with just a little earthiness and just the barest hint of light...smoke isn't the right word...char?
+The flavor ends on a lower note with just a little earthiness and just the barest hint of light toast.
 That smell just after you melt and caramelize the sugar on a Crème Brule.

 Oh, the chocolate.
 Sorry, I was distracted by the fruit.
 Yep, chocolate there.
 Pretty typical of Hispanola, but missing that very dry tannic note and dustiness I often see.
 This is clean and has a great clarity of flavor.
 The mouth feel is unsurprisingly full.